-This guide should be read in conjunction with the current Joint Council for Qualifications (JCQ) document, A guide to the awarding bodies appeals' processes' effective from 15 August 2019 which is available on the JCQ website.
+This guide should be read in conjunction with the current Joint Council for Qualifications (JCQ) document, A guide to the awarding bodies appeals' processes' which is available on the JCQ website.

 Section 2 of this guide provides key information for all types of appeals whilst sections 3-6 provide more detailed guidance on appeals against reviews of marking/moderation, malpractice, access arrangements, reasonable adjustments and special consideration, and reviews of other administrative decisions.